 It can be seen that the residual stress decreased with decreasing printing temperature, increasing layer thickness and increasing print speed.
 High printing temperature caused more accumulation of residual stress in the printed parts.
 The increased printing temperature cause more energy absorption at the contact of extruded filament, which caused a larger area of the deposited layer to be reheated and result in a high thermal gradient (Tang et al., 2020).
-Reducing printing temperature from 275 0 C to 255 0, reduces the fluidity of the filament.
+Reducing printing temperature from 275 °C to 255 °C, reduces the fluidity of the filament.
 Therefore, causing better bonding between layers leading to high part strength.
 Whereas increasing layer thickness reduced the residual stresses, the number of layers required to complete the model reduced, yielding a lower thermal gradient.
-Increasing print speed was observed to reduce the residual stresses since faster filament deposition enhanced reduced, resulting in minimized residual stresses in the printed part.
+Increasing print speed was observed to reduce the residual stresses since faster filament deposition enhanced reduced reheating area of the deposited filament.
+Thus, the overall cooling rate was reduced, resulting in minimized residual stresses in the printed part.